bjlkeng/bjlkeng.github.io/source/posts/hyperbolic-geometry-and-poincare-embeddings.rst

         &= t_b - t_a \\
         \tag{8}

-    This should match up to Equtaion 8.
+    This should match up to Equation 6.
 Let's see what happens:

     .. math::